IncandescenceSy/project_celosia/CODESTYLE.md

 * Setters before getters (only for consistency, not because it's a better order)
 * Early return whenever it can make code cleaner
 * Do not have >1 nested classes
+* When you need to invert a number, multiply it by -1 instead of prefixing it with - (for readability)
 * Split big logic into separate functions
 * Comment when necessary, but don't over-comment self-explanatory code
 * In expressions, use brackets to improve clarity even when not strictly necessary